ADVANCED INQUIRY PROGRAM DETAILS

 Estimated total (Year 1)

 Note: Similar costs are expected for each year of the program, but prices are subject to change.
-Allow extra for miscellaneous costs such as textbooks and travel to Woodland Park Zoo.
+Allow extra for miscellaneous costs such as textbooks, minimal tech fees, and travel to Woodland Park Zoo.

 Accepted until February 28 for summer enrollment.
 Click here to apply.